Case Study | 5 min read

 second version of our wireframe

-• Eliminated ambiguity around pricing and highlighted the value of the annual plan more effectively.
+• Clearer pricing hierarchy → Highlights the value of the annual plan

 A/B Testing